barryclark/jekyll-now/_posts/2020-09-24-headers-footers.md

 ## 3. Sticky Footers with GitHub Links
 ### Learning Objectives
-- Push a footer to the bottom of the viewport when there's little content.
+- Using Flexbox, push a footer to the bottom of the viewport when there's little content.
-- Add an icon font to a page using pseudo-elements.
+- Add an icon font to a page using a content delivery network (CDN) and pseudo-elements.
 - Explore the limitations of viewport units on mobile.

+## Activities:
-### Activity: Deploy a full viewport design to GH Pages
+### 1. Deploy a full viewport design to GH Pages

 ## Clean-up Time!
 - [Tomorrow]({% link _posts/2020-09-25-fluid-typography.md %})